"We're excited. We're organized. We're going like gangbusters. I have every confidence we're going to be successful." - Kent Hehr

-Kent currently represents Calgary-Buffalo, a provincial riding that lies entirely within the borders of the federal riding of Calgary Centre.
+From 2008 to 2015, Kent represented Calgary-Buffalo, a provincial riding that lies entirely within the borders of the federal riding of Calgary Centre.
+In 2014, Kent announced his intention to run federally.
 And Kent isn’t a drop-in politician – he lives, works and plays in his constituency; he understands the concerns of its people, really listens to their ideas, and is willing to fight for them.
 To put it plainly, Kent is here.

 Calgary Centre is one of Canada’s most recognizable ridings.
 The glass-and-steel skyscrapers of downtown, the iconic Saddledome and midway of the Stampede Grounds, and the wily Elbow River winding its way north are all within the district.
 But for all its fashion and flair, Calgary Centre remains, first and foremost, a place where people live.

 Our energy is truly unconventional